Skip to main content

 SIP क्या है?

 SIP (Systematic Investment Plan) is a method of investing a fixed amount regularly in mutual funds, typically monthly.
+It helps build wealth through disciplined investing and rupee cost averaging.

 How is SIP return calculated?

-SIP uses the formula M = P × ({[1 + i]^n – 1} / i) × (1 + i), where P is monthly investment, i is monthly rate, and n is total months.
+SIP uses the formula M = P × ({[1 + i]^n – 1} / i) × (1 + i), where P is monthly investment, i is monthly rate (annual rate ÷ 12 ÷ 100), and n is total number of months.

 Is SIP Calculator accurate?

 This gives estimated returns assuming a fixed annual return.
 Actual mutual fund returns vary based on market conditions.
+Use this as a planning tool, not a guarantee.

 What is the minimum SIP amount?

 Most mutual funds in India allow SIP starting from ₹500 per month.
+Some AMCs like SBI and HDFC offer SIPs starting at ₹100.

-SIP vs Lump Sum — which is better?
+SIP vs Lump Sum: which is better?

 Related Tools